We are pleased to launch the first of a three-part series of leaflets for those going through the Transition phase from paediatric to adult care.

 - We will be sending introductory packs to all centres treating young adults requiring HPN.

-- A free copy can be requested by a PINNT member.
+- One free copy of each Transition booklet can be requested by current PINNT members.

 All requests can be made via this link: email@example.com